5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 #.MyApp.StartFromCmdLine[6]
 ~~~

-You can clear `HandleError` off the stack with a naked branch arrow.
+You can clear `HandleError` off the stack with a naked branch arrow; note the `*` on the first and third line.
 When you do so, you'll find the original global trap restored.
 Disable it.
 Otherwise any error you produce while running code will trigger `HandleError` again!

 ~~~
       →